Class Action Seminar

 Mark P. Chalos

-Mark P. Chalos represents individuals who have suffered catastrophic personal injuries and families whose loved ones died due to the negligence or misconduct of others.
+Mark P. Chalos, CLE liaison for AAJ’s Class Action Litigation Group, represents individuals who have suffered catastrophic personal injuries and families whose loved ones died due to the negligence or misconduct of others.
 He has been appointed to leadership roles in numerous complex civil proceedings and has authored a book and articles for the American Association for Justice’s (AAJ) Trial Magazine regarding holding foreign companies accountable for injuries they cause in the United States.
 He is an AAJ PAC Falcon and State Donor.
 Mr. Chalos is a frequent speaker at legal seminars nationwide on a variety of civil litigation topics.
 He has also been cited by top tier media outlets including The New York Times, Associated Press, CNN, Fox News, CBS This Morning, and MSNBC.
 Mr. Chalos has been named among The Best Lawyers in America, Mid-South Super Lawyers, “Nashville’s Best Lawyers,” and Nashville Business Journal’s “Best of the Bar.”
 Mr. Chalos is the managing partner at Lieff, Cabraser, Heimann & Bernstein, LLP, located in Nashville, Tennessee.

 Hon.
 James C. Francis, IV (Ret.)